renato-mauro/redot/examples/d3force1/README.md

-# D3 Force 1 Layout Example
+# D3 layouts

-Application of D3 Force Layout, with reactivity capabilities.
-The state-of-art D3 Layouts are compatible with REDOT templates.
+Application of D3´s Force Layout, with reactivity capabilities.
+D3´s state-of-art layouts are compatible with REDOT templates.